 House rent allowance is a grant provided by the employer to the employee to meet the cost of living in a rented house.
 Its also referred to as HRA allowance.

-House rent allowance or HRA is a grant that is provided by employer to employee to meet the cost of living in a rented house at the employer’s work location.
-Such house rent allowance forms part of salary that he receives from the employer every month.
-Income tax act provides certain amount as tax exemption by which the entire amount of HRA allowance will not be taxable in the hands of employee.
+HRA allowance forms part of the salary that the employee receives from the employer every month.
+Indian Income tax act provides tax exemption under section 10(13A) read with rule 2A due to which the entire amount of house rent allowance will not be taxed in the hands of the employee.

-If you have not paid it for the whole year then HRA exemption can also be claimed for those months for which you have actually paid rent.
-For example, if you have stayed in a rented accommodation for 4 months then you can claim HRA exemption for 4 months only not for the whole year.
+If you have not paid it for the whole year then HRA exemption can be claimed for those months for which you have actually paid rent.
+For example, if you have stayed in rented accommodation for 4 months then you can claim HRA exemption for 4 months only, not for the whole year.